unimi-dse/edf3d358/README.md

-# Stk : Analysis of two stocks' closing prices on YahooFinance
+# STONK : Analysis of two stocks' closing prices on YahooFinance
 ## Get_Tickers, Model xts objects, Summary statistics, ggplot the annual trend.
 This Package takes two stocks from [YahooFinance](https://finance.yahoo.com) as xts objects with their respective *closing price*.
 It model them as a time series to find the Rollingmean.